doyeeb/stischer/README.md

 Please note that overlapping segments of spectra are merged through linear interpolation and weighted means determined via reported uncertainty.

+Required Packages:
+- pandas
+- numpy
+- matplotlib

 To Do:
 - Expand capabilities to enable different file formats, such as differently labeled columns, or even the actual .fits files.
 - Allow for zero values of uncertainties.
+- Convert to an actual Python package, as opposed to a piece of raw source code to be run via python command.

 Inspired by CoAdd.pro by Xinfeng Xu.